What is the Luce Scholarship?

 October 16, 2023 at 5:00 PM

 Contact the Office of Fellowships for support at least one month before this deadline.

-Award description: The Luce Scholars Program is a nationally competitive fellowship program launched by the Henry Luce Foundation in 1974 to enhance the understanding of Asia among potential leaders in American society.
+Established in 1974, the Luce Scholars Program is a nationally competitive fellowship that offers early-career leaders immersive, professional experiences in one of many countries in Asia for 13 months.
+The program aims to forge stronger relationships across geographic borders by creating opportunities for young Americans to deepen their ties and understanding of the countries, cultures, and people of this region.
 The program provides stipends, language training, and individualized professional placement in Asia for 15-18 Luce Scholars each year in a variety of fields, including but not limited to the arts, journalism, law, medicine, science, public health, environmental studies, and international relations.
-The program is unique among American-Asian exchanges in that it is intended for young leaders who have had limited experience of Asia and who might not otherwise have an opportunity in the normal course of their careers to come to know Asia.
+The program is unique among American-Asian exchanges in that it is intended for young leaders with limited experience of Asia.
+The fellowship is funded by the Henry Luce Foundation.

 The Luce Scholar year is a 13-month commitment beginning with the orientation in June through the wrap-up meeting in July of the following year.
 A professional placement is individually arranged for each Scholar on the basis of his or her professional interest, background, and qualifications.
 The Scholars contribute their talents to NGOs, government agencies, private companies, universities, think tanks, and museums.
 In the past, placements have been made in Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, Philippines, Singapore, South Korea, Taiwan, Thailand, Vietnam, Sri Lanka, and Timor Leste.
 See where Luce Scholars were placed last year.
 Read Scholar Stories.